Democratic Practice Guidelines

 The Democratic Practice–U.S. program works to enhance the quality of American democracy through support for high leverage opportunities at the federal, state, and local levels (including New York City as the Fund’s home).

-Globalization—the dramatic increase in cross-border flows of capital, goods, and people and their values and ideas—is producing deeper interdependencies and changes in power relations.
+The dramatic increase in cross-border flows of capital, goods, and people and their values and ideas—“globalization”—is producing deep interdependencies and changes in power relations.
 It is a defining process of the 21st century, offering both challenges and opportunities.

 In its work to strengthen democracy in global governance, the Fund focuses on the areas of climate change, development finance, and trade.
 The Fund is particularly interested in civil society organizations that represent and advance developing country concerns as they seek to increase equity and foster sustainability.

-- Expand access to and participation in global governance institutions and decision-making processes.
-Priority is given to initiatives led by or in support of constituencies underrepresented in global governance.
+Priority is given to initiatives led by and in support of constituencies and perspectives underrepresented in efforts to forge solutions to global challenges.

 For more background information, download the Democratic Practice–United States Program Memo (March 2015) [PDF]